 We ask that artists show respect to attendees, convention staff and other artists.
 Tsubasacon is a family oriented convention so please refrain from excessive use of profanity or noise.
 If you wish to play music it is acceptable, but if it disturbs other artists or attendees, we will ask you to turn it down.

-Our artist alley will hold vendor room hours this year and be in the same space with our vendors.
+Our artist alley will hold vendor room hours and be in the same space with our vendors.
 At this time we cannot set up tables outside of the vendor room for artists who wish to hold longer hours, so please take this into consideration when planning on setting up your tables for maximum selling time.
 Hours vary, but typically run 8 hours on Friday/Saturday and 6 hours on Sunday.

-As a paying ‘vendor’, you have the right to ask loiterers to move on if they are blocking your table, so long as you do it in a non-threatening way.
+As a paying ‘artist’, you have the right to ask loiterers to move on if they are blocking your table, so long as you do it in a non-threatening way.
 Convention staff will be happy to assist you in any way possible.

 The Artist Alley staff is more than willing to address any concerns or questions you have before and during the registration period and will be available for the majority of the weekend.